 Similarly, in the crypto ecosystem, if you are bullish on the prospects of a crypto and still want some capital for some other purpose, you could use that crypto as collateral and borrow.
 Later, you could pay the principal and interest and get back your (hopefully) appreciated crypto.

 Staking is simply locking up your tokens to earn a yield.
-This can be done in two different themes.
+You can do this in two different ways.

 First, all proof-of-stake blockchains encourage more participants to stake their crypto in return for voting rights (on who gets to validate the next block) and rewards.
 This ensures that the network is truly decentralized in terms of geography and participants.